Patient and Public Involvement and Engagement (PPI E) for researchers

 - Researchers can apply to attend our two existing research advisory groups in person or ask for written feedback on research (e.g. patient information sheets, lay summaries, research design and protocol etc).
 The groups are managed and facilitated by the PPI E Lead at GOSH/ICH.
 Please note preparation time is needed for this and feedback from the researcher on changes they will make as a result of consulting the research advisory groups.

-Young Persons' Advisory Group (YPAG)
+GOSH Young Persons' Advisory Group (YPAG) for research

 The group consists of young people, aged between 10-21 years old, who are interested in medicine, research and science.
 Some have health conditions and have experience of participating in clinical trials.
 The group meets six times a year to advise researchers on their work.
 Researchers who are planning to undertake health research with children and young people can make arrangements to visit YPAG to get input and advice on any element of their project.

-Parent and Carer Research Advisory Group
+GOSH Parent and Carer Advisory Group (PCAG) for research

 We are committed to raising awareness and keeping patients and the public informed about research at GOSH.
 We achieve this through our engagement programme that encourages conversations between patients, the public, staff and our researchers.
 Prior to 2020, we ran a diverse programme of events and activities including an annual GOSH BRC Family Fun Day in the Autumn as well as activities to mark Rare Disease Day (February) and International Clinical Trials Day (May).
 Our current plans are to move some of these activities online, with the opportunity for an even wider audience – Do get in touch if you would like to showcase your research with us.